robvs/VvsiSample/README.md

 MVC (model-view-controller) is the natural design pattern for use in UIKit applications.
 In practice in iOS applications, you'd often end up with a View Controller that's bloated, difficult to maintain and difficult to test.

 ### MVVM
 MVVM (model-view-view model) is a more natural design pattern for use in SwiftUI applications.
+Implementations typically include:

+- A `View` that defines the layout and has a reference to a `ViewModel` object that drives the dynamic content.
+- A `ViewModel` that includes system dependencies along with the logic to transform model data into view data.

-It is an improvement over MVC, but View Models still tend to include too much business logic and have too many dependencies.
-This leads to overly complicated preview code and overly complicated unit tests for many of the views in an application.
+This is an improvement over MVC, but View Models still tend to include too much business logic and have too many dependencies.
+This leads to overly complicated SwiftUI preview code and overly complicated unit tests.

 ## VVSI
 VVSI (View-View State-View Interactor) attempts to address the primary issues with complex MVVM scenarios and provides guidelines for when the overhead of a View State or View Interactor is or isn't warranted.